elpetrou/herring_whole_genome_sequencing/Markdown/Part3.AlignToGenome.md

 conda install -c bioconda bowtie2
 ```

-## Some notes about Bowtie2

-[Bowtie2](http://bowtie-bio.sourceforge.net/bowtie2/manual.shtml#adding-to-path) is an ultrafast and memory-efficient tool for aligning sequencing reads to long reference sequences.

 ### Index the reference genome with bowtie2
 The first and basic step of running Bowtie2 is to build Bowtie2 index from a reference genome sequence.
 The basic usage of the command bowtie2-build is: